Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 Credit to https://wave.webaim.org/ for accessibility check for the website
 Credit to https://www.emailjs.com/ for email sending functionality for the website
 Credit to https://www.google.com/ for the Lighthouse report
-Credit to https://stackoverflow.com/ for being a valuabe source for various functions Credit to https://www.youtube.com/watch?v=Zcw1cgXwKCg & https://prettyprinted.com/ for Flask Blueprint structure Credit to Paul Meeneghan whose project's readme and testing files inspisred me a more extensive documentation
+Credit to https://stackoverflow.com/ for being a valuabe source for various functions
+Credit to Paul Meeneghan whose project's readme and testing files inspisred me a more extensive documentation